cliniquemos/Clinique-Full-Stack-Travel/README.md

 # Clinique Full-Stack Travel App
 I’m very passionate about traveling—so why not mix that with another love: building great software?
 This is a sleek, full-stack travel planner app built with React, .NET Core, and SQL Server.
 Users can explore destinations, organize trips, and save personalized travel notes.
+I didn't finish it, but it's a work in progress.

 This app showcases my full-stack engineering skills—from building responsive, modern UIs to secure, scalable APIs.